mgrabovsky/simurgh/README.md

 -   `notes/` contains various remarks on the development, the theory around it and some tools used throughout

+## Interactive prompt

+The `simurgh-exe` target provides a simple interactive prompt (or REPL) to test the features of the language.
+If a valid term is entered on the command line, it is evaluated, its type is inferred, and both the evaluated value and its type are then printed out.

+Currently, the following commands are supported:

+-   `:help` will print the help message which currently lists the available commands, i.e. similarly to this very list.
+-   `:quit` will terminate the REPL.
+-   `:type <expr>` will infer and print the type of the given expression.

 ## Roadmap/Wishlist

 - [x] Modern library for binding syntax – [Unbound](https://hackage.haskell.org/package/unbound-generics)